-HUSEV 26B Supervised Field Work Practicum 5 units 27 lecture hours 189 lab hours
+HUSEV 26B Supervised Field 5 units Work Practicum

 Prerequisite: HUSEV 25 and HUSEV 26A

 Supervised field work practice in a variety of settings that will introduce students to the various aspects of the field and will afford them the opportunity to develop and refine their knowledge and skills in chemical dependency counseling.
 Meets California Association of Alcoholism and Drug Abuse Counselor's requirements.
 Not open for credit to students with credit in HUSEV 56B.
 (L)